bracketloader/Build-Bonita/README.md

 A bash script is provided to build the whole Bonita Community Edition solution from sources publicly available.

-It clones Git repositories and build all Bonita components in the right order to let you generate the Bonita Bundle and the Bonita Studio.
+It clones Git repositories and builds all Bonita components in the right order to let you generate the Bonita Bundle and the Bonita Studio.